amr/mod_log_performance/README.txt

    Once installed, you can now use the following new mod_log_config formatter:

-     %j | The resident non-shared stack size for the request process
+     %j | The resident non-shared stack size (kB) for the request process

    If you are not sure how to use that, check mod_log_config documentation: